+Heroin is a powerful and addictive type of opioid that’s derived from morphine.
 It’s listed as a Schedule I substance, meaning it has no medical use and is only available through the illicit drug market.
 Because heroin is an illegal drug that’s commonly sold on the streets, many users are unaware of the cutting agents in heroin.
-These additives are often used in the manufacturing of heroin to produce more quantities and allow dealers to gain more profit for fewer products.
-As an addiction treatment center in Palm Springs, we know that the dangers of heroin abuse are amplified by the harmful ingredients used for cutting heroin.
+These additives are often used in the manufacturing of heroin to produce more quantities and allow dealers to gain more profit with fewer products.
+As a California detox center that has treated hundreds if not thousands of people for heroin addiction, we know that the dangers of this drug use disorder are amplified by the harmful ingredients used for cutting heroin.

-Heroin that’s sold on the streets is very rarely ever pure.
+Pure heroin is rarely ever the kind that’s purchased on the streets.
 Heroin can come in the form of a white powder, clear solution, or black tar-like gooey substance.
 Cutting heroin is easy because there are cutting agents that match it in appearance.
-According to Johns Hopkins University, heroin that’s sold on the streets can vary between 3 to 99 percent in purity.
+According to Johns Hopkins University, the purity of heroin that’s sold on the streets can vary between three to ninety-nine percent (3% to 99%).

 Heroin can be easily cut or diluted with a variety of substances.
-Because heroin cutting agents are often other harmful chemicals, they may amplify the effects of heroin or cause more intense symptoms.
+Because what heroin is cut with often includes other harmful chemicals, these additional ingredients may amplify the effects of heroin or cause more intense symptoms.
 These cutting agents may vary depending on the form of heroin the person is trying to create and sell.
 The practice of cutting heroin down with random chemicals and substances is common practice, and street heroin is rarely ever pure.

-Some of the most common heroin cutting agents include:
+Some of the most common things heroin is cut with include:

 Fentanyl is also a popular cutting agent for drugs like heroin, cocaine, and methamphetamine.
 Using heroin that contains fentanyl dramatically increases the user’s risk of overdose and death.
 Fentanyl is a synthetic opioid that’s 30 to 50 times more potent than heroin, making it extremely deadly in large doses.
 The combination of heroin and fentanyl significantly increases the individual’s chances of overdose and death.

 Heroin addiction can negatively impact a person’s life in various ways.
-Because this drug is so potent and often contains other addictive cutting agents, like fentanyl, people with heroin dependence often require proper help to quit.
-At our treatment center in California, we offer heroin addiction treatment that addresses the emotional and physical effects of this substance abuse disorder.
+Because this drug is so potent and often contains other addictive cutting agents, like fentanyl, people with heroin dependence often require proper help to quit without experiencing severe medical complications.

-Because heroin cutting agents are often random chemicals that are chosen for their physical appearance, their side effects can be unpredictable and deadly.
+Because heroin cutting agents are often random chemicals that are chosen for their physical appearance, weight, and thickness, their side effects can be unpredictable and deadly.